tinkledoomhammer/some-notes/stackedit/Code/Rust/100 Exercises.md

 1. Can't have a mutable and an immutable reference at the same time
 2. can't have more than one mutable reference at the same time
 3. The owner can't mutate a value while it is borrowed
-4. Can have many mutable references at the same time, as long as there are no mutable reference
+4. Can have many immutable references at the same time, as long as there are no mutable reference

 ### 3.07 Mutable references